Published on: 07/11/2019

 The WASH Municipal Strategic Plan (PSC AEPHA) is in line with the country's national and international commitments to ensure access to sustainable water services for all Malians by 2030.
 It also deals with the foundations, the main changes, the goals pursued by the municipality, the steps to be taken, the areas of focus and the implementation and monitoring and evaluation mechanisms.

 The workshop's facilitators took the opportunity to emphasise the idea that ensuring access to safe drinking water, hygiene and sanitation requires the ability to address challenges not only at the district level but also at the national level.
 It is in this logic that, at the district level, the first three objectives of the project in the districts of intervention are improving services, facilitating partnerships, systems and capacities, in order to enable local stakeholders to apply the appropriate norms and standards of service quality and accountability.
 The aim is to obtain strong support and financial backing for water services in schools and health centres.
 And at the national level, in addition to the goals set for the districts, the goal is to establish a knowledge base.

-While it was expected from this workshop that all the partners would have a good knowledge of the outcomes of the strategic diagnoses, strategic plans and district investment plans drawn up for the municipalities of Nossombougou, Ouolodo and Tioribougou, it is now to be hoped that each of them will find in this roadmap a suitable place and work so that this will be a source of inspiration, and can be duplicated in the other districts, to give Mali all its chances for the goals that the Sustainable Development Programme has set for it.
+While it was expected from this workshop that all the partners would have a good knowledge of the outcomes of the strategic assessments, strategic plans and district investment plans drawn up for the municipalities of Nossombougou, Ouolodo and Tioribougou, it is now to be hoped that each of them will find in this roadmap a suitable source of inspiration that can be duplicated in the other districts, to give Mali a chance of reaching the targets of the Sustainable Development Goals.